NoahBeto/palindrome-evaluator/README.md

 # Palindrome Evaluator

 This project is a simple Java program that checks whether a given string is a palindrome.
-It was created to practice string processing and core Java programming concepts.
+It was created for CS 2500 - Computer Programming II to practice string processing and core Java programming concepts.

 ## Project Files